rems-project/cn-tutorial/docs/getting-started/tutorials/unit-testing.md

 }
 ```

-- Run `cn test` multiple times
+1. Run `cn test` multiple times
-- Note how it passes sometimes
+    1. Note how it passes sometimes
-- `--print-seed` and `--seed` to reproduce?
-- Tests that sometimes pass and sometimes fail are known as "flaky tests"
+    2. Tests that sometimes pass and sometimes fail are known as "flaky tests"

+2. `--print-seed` and `--seed` to reproduce?
+    1. However, depends on the full testing workflow (functions under test, order tested)
+    2. Could be better via per-input seeds...

-- We can make our tests less flaky by removing the randomness and making a unit test.
+3. A more robust solution for making our tests less flaky would be to add a unit test.
-  - Now we can be confident when re-running `cn test` that `'z'` is being included in our testing.
+    1. Now we can be confident that, when re-running `cn test`, `'z'` is being tested.
-  - Maybe include in main PBT pages to demonstrate how to handle flaky PBT.